/Photonic Integrated Circuit for Endoscopic Imaging

 Photonic Integrated Circuit for Endoscopic Imaging

-Master projects/internships - Leuven | Just now
+Master internship, PhD internship - Leuven | Just now

 Developing novel, ultra-thin endoscopes which rely on silicon photonics

-Differently, multimode fiber (MMF) endoscopes can drastically reduce the tube size, down to 110 µm, and boost the imaging resolution till the diffraction limit.
+Recent research shows that multimode fiber (MMF) endoscopes can drastically reduce the tube size, down to 110 µm, and boost the imaging resolution till the diffraction limit.
 However, illumination wavefront control is necessary to compensate for the fiber's dispersion and enable imaging through it.
 A recent demonstration from our group shows that a photonic integrated circuit (PIC) can perform the wavefront control to focus the light through a multimode fiber, with the goal of MMF-based endoscopic imaging [1].

 Next research steps concern further development of the imaging system which uses a PIC for the illumination wavefront control in MMF-based endoscopy.
 Such novel imaging systems would leverage silicon photonics to push the boundaries of endoscopy.
-The endoscopes could be as thin as a hair fiber, and thus, able to deliver high-resolution images from tinniest channels in the body and have a real-world impact.
+The endoscopes could be as thin as a hair fiber, and thus, able to deliver high-resolution images from tinniest channels in the body and have real-world impact.

 Tasks: